Notes on the MK4 and MMU3

 - Firmware options with 32 bit system have expanded greatly.

-More improvements may come beyond the Input Shaper.
+More improvements may come.

 - X axis tension adjustment uses 2 screws end to end, so the head of a